thanggithubrmit/COSC2767-RMIT-Store/README.md

 ### Step 2: Install Node.js and npm

+For more detailed instructions, you can refer to the official Node.js documentation at [https://nodejs.org/en/download](https://nodejs.org/en/download).
+On that page, select the instructions to install Node.js v22.x.x (LTS) for Linux using a node version manager (fnm).

 1. Connect to your EC2 instance via SSH.
 2. Install Node.js and npm:
    ```bash